 - Ensuring the patient takes medications as prescribed

-If your senior loved one suffers from CHF or other severe heart problems, they may benefit from the added care and expertise of an in-home care provider.
-A knowledgeable caregiver will maintain consistent communication with the patient, his or her doctors, the family, and all other involved parties, in order to ensure the patient’s medical needs, health, and safety are met.
+If your senior loved one suffers from CHF or other severe heart problems, they may benefit from the added care.
+The expertise of an in-home care provider can help.
+Knowledgeable caregivers maintain consistent communication with the patient, his or her doctors, the family, and all other involved parties.
+As such, they make sure that the patient’s medical, health, and safety needs are met.

 At David York Agency, we offer home healthcare services from highly trained and vetted professionals who you can trust.
 From home health aides to RN’s and LPNs, DYA can provide your family with a level of in-home assistance that meets your needs.

 For more information about our qualified, compassionate caregivers, contact us at 718.376.7755.
-A free phone consultation can help you decide what services might be best to provide you and your loved one with the assistance you need.
+A free phone consultation can help you decide what services might be best.
+We aim to provide you and your loved one with the assistance you need.